americocunhajr/EPIDEMIC/paper/paper.md

 and the recovered as the burnt firewood after a fire.
 At the beginning there is a lot of firewood available, a large fire ensues, then, as the firewood burns, the intensity of the fire decreases.

-The EPIDEMIC codes have already been used in a course on numerical and computational methods to present the part of polynomial regression and exponential curve fitting.
+The EPIDEMIC codes have already been used in a course on numerical and computational methods in Rio de Janeiro State University to present the part of polynomial regression and exponential curve fitting.
 In this course, the code was used on three fronts, according to the EPIDEMIC modules: modeling, trends and forecast.
 In the module modeling, the compartmental models were presented as computer simulators, students run the codes as a black box to familiarize themselves with simulation basics,